scott-sihui-wang/NeRF-with-Prior-Knowledge/README.md

 ## 1.1 Motivation

 While neural radiance fields (NeRF) have achieved great success in novel view synthesis with surprisingly simple network design, generalization remains a problem for image synthesizing in novel views.
-How to utilize encoding of extra information, i.e., prior knowledge, to improve the quality of synthesized images in novel views, therefore becomes the interest of my project.
+How to utilize encoding of extra information, i.e., _prior knowledge_, to improve the quality of synthesized images in novel views, therefore becomes the interest of my project.

 ## 1.2 Tasks of the Project

+Recent variations of NeRF, such as `CodeNeRF`, `PixelNeRF`, and `VisionNeRF`, all use encoding of extra information to improve models' generalizability.
+As `VisionNeRF` uses `Vision Transformer` which enables modelling of long-range dependencies, it is believed that `VisionNeRF` might be more effective in boosting the model's generalization abilities.

+In this project, my goals are:

+- Test `VisionNeRF` on datasets to collect evidence if `VisionNeRF` has better generalization ability or not;
+- Test and compare `CodeNeRF` and `PixelNeRF` on simple and complex datasets, and analysis their generalization abilities.

 **Topics:** _Neural Radiance Fields (NeRF)_, _Rendering_